Oxfordshire Fire and Rescue Service’s Statement of Assurance 2024-2025

 Chaired by OFRS’s Deputy Chief Fire Officer, the Channel Panel is an early intervention scheme that supports people who are at risk of radicalisation and provides practical support tailored to individual needs.
 It can help people to make positive choices about their lives.
 It is about safeguarding individuals vulnerable to radicalisation by using existing multi-agency working between local authorities to identify individuals at risk of being drawn into terrorism, assess the nature and extent of that risk, develop the most appropriate support plan for the individual concerned, with a clear process is in place to ensure that the right people are referred to the panel.

 In addition, the findings and recommendations from the Manchester Arena Inquiry have been reviewed in detail and actioned by the service, and we are working on continuing to ensure that OFRS is able to respond to terrorist incidents through development of policy and procedures with the Thames Valley alignment group.
-We currently have a dedicated operational response team shared across the Thames Valley who are trained and equipped to respond to terrorism incidents, and we are currently rolling out training packages to the rest of our operational firefighters and officers to ensure they are able to safely and efficiency respond to terrorism incidents to support these teams and other Category 1 responders.
+We currently have a dedicated operational response team shared across the Thames Valley who are trained and equipped to respond to terrorism incidents, and we are currently rolling out training packages to the rest of our operational firefighters and officers to ensure they are able to safely and efficiency respond to terrorism incidents to support these teams and other Category 1 responders

 People and Wellbeing

-People Activity Area | What We Have Done |
+People Activity Area What We Have Done

 National Fire Chief’s Council (NFCC)

+The NFCC is the professional voice of the UK fire and rescue service and aims to drive improvement and development throughout the UK Fire and Rescue Sector.
 OFRS has a proud history of engagement with the NFCC, and we are represented on a number of NFCC working groups covering a broad range of topics across the sector.
 Our Chief Fire Officer and Director of Community Safety Rob MacDougal serves as Chair of the NFCC People Programme, which sees him leading a team that is defining the next People Strategy, providing a direction of travel for the sector over the next few years.
-OFRS have also worked with the NFCC over the last year on the Direct Entry Station Manager programme, and our Fire Protection team were nominated for two NFCC Prevention and Protection Awards over the last year, demonstrating the high-quality work we do to protect our communities and our commitment to NFCC best practices and projects.
+OFRS have also worked with the NFCC over the last year on the Direct Entry Station Manager programme, and continue to implement NFCC devised guidance’s and processes, such as the NFCC Community Risk Management Planning Strategic Framework for our Oxfordshire Needs and Risk Analysis process, demonstrating commitment to NFCC best practices and projects.

 HMICFRS Inspection